seifhassan2/Bristol-Find-a-Crime-WebApp/planning.md

 (1) Unreliable data might be used for the app and it will be perceived as unreliable itself.
 Meaning that the public will not have the reason nor the trust to use it.

-(2) The level of attraction to the app will not be high enough and the app will fail a result. the lack of care or bugs will make it seem unattractive
+(2) The level of attraction to the app will not be high enough. the lack of care or bugs will make it seem unattractive

 (3) The app being used will experience downtime. which means that the reductions in accuracy will be fed into the app.